elixir-europe/rdmkit/pages/contribute/style_guide.md

 ## Bibliography
  * RDMkit uses BibTeX to create page bibliographies.
- * Follow these instuctions to create and display a bibiography on your page:
+ * Follow these instructions to create and display a bibliography on your page:
    1. Add your citations in the `_bibliography/references.bib` file.
 Refer to the instructions below for more information on the format.
    1. Add {% raw %} `{% cite reference_key %}` {% endraw %} to the text where you are citing one of your entries.
    1. Add {% raw %} `## Bibliography {% bibliography --cited %}` {% endraw %} in your page to show a bibliography section containing the references you have added following the instructions in the previous point.